mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 **Be careful on this section.
 I recommend having a GPS device in addition to a map**.

 The trail is relatively flat, but significant deadfall makes it very easy to lose the trail, which also gets pretty faint at times.
 I lost the trail about half a mile in and ended up several hundred feet off trail.
 Because I had GPS on my watch, I was able to hold a bearing and intersect back up with the trail, but not after wandering around for close to half an hour.
-I was not particularly concerned since I knew the direction I needed to go thanks to GPS, but if I had only a paper map the situation could have become much more problematic.
+I was not particularly concerned since I knew the direction I needed to go thanks to GPS and the route on my watch, but if I had only a paper map the situation could have become much more problematic.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54923481257/in/album-72177720330324746/" title="PXL_20251020_174156860"><img src="https://live.staticflickr.com/65535/54923481257_e9625603c4_c.jpg" width="602" height="800" alt="PXL_20251020_174156860"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Deadfall on the way to the Osborne Bend trail*